EskandarAtrakchi/OOP-Group-Project/README.md

 # OOP-Group-Project

-Project Proposal OOP

 Subject: Proposal for an Object-Oriented Programming (OOP) Project to Promote Good Health and Well-Being
 Group: OOP Group E
 Names: Eskandar Atrakchi, Joshua Tupas, Yonas Haftom.
-Project Title: "HealthConnect: A Comprehensive Health and Well-Being Management System"
+Project Title: "HealthConnectApp: A Comprehensive Health and Well-Being Management System"

 This document is a proposal for Health and Well-Being, we believe that this project has the potential to change the world and for better health and well-being.